 Many women prefer and perceive that they get better care in medical centers devoted to their specific medical needs.
 A survey on Women's Satisfaction With Primary Care found that women want medical clinics that offer things like child care, increased privacy, more time during appointments to discuss their concerns, and medical providers who were informed about women's health research and resources.

 In response to this need, centers offer rehabilitation and diagnostic services, nutritional counseling, orthopedic surgery, exercise consultation, and more.
 A woman who comes to a center may consult a team of physicians and therapists who work together to design a treatment protocol or exercise program just for her.

-The health satisfaction survey found that the number one reason women change medical providers is communication problems: they feel their doctor is not listening to them.
-Women-oriented medical programs seek to overcome that by offering patients a staff that is not only mostly female, but female athletes who can understand and may even have personally experienced the problems the patient is experiencing.
+Women may change medical providers because of communication problems: they feel their doctor is not listening to them.
+Women-oriented medical programs seek to overcome that by offering patients a staff that is not only mostly female, but also comprised of female athletes who can understand and may even have personally experienced the problems the patient is experiencing.